This is me, Alicia Davies; the face behind Hush Hour (formerly called Earth Song Sound Healing).

 I looked forward to those inner journeys that helped me to recover my equilibrium and inner strength.

 The techniques I learned then have become an important part of my work.

-I create my one-off guided meditations based on Moon cycles, astrological events, and mystical, alchemical journeys that are completely unique to me, though I will sometimes pick up and run with a timely theme that other spiritual practitioners have brought to light.
+I create my one-off guided meditations based on Moon cycles, astrological events, and spiritual, alchemical journeys.
+In most cases, they are completely unique to me, though I will sometimes pick up and run with a timely theme that other spiritual practitioners have brought to light.

-Many times, the meditations are channelled spontaneously while I am in an altered state of consciousness, drawing on nature-based imagery, positive suggestions, energy work, and breathing techniques.
+Many times, the meditations are created spontaneously in the moment using nature-based imagery, energy work, and breathing techniques.